-Finding financial support for a short course such as the Dance Summer School may be difficult, but that's not to say it's impossible.
+Finding financial support for a short course such as the Dance Summer School is likely to be difficult, but that's not to say it's impossible.
 This page provides information about places to look for extra funding and support towards Dance Summer School programme costs.

 It may be useful to approach your local council or borough’s art or culture department to find out if they have any funding available to support students in the arts.
 If you are 16-18 years old, some schools also have a pocket of money for development and could be worth contacting about support for the Dance Summer School.

-- Dance Summer School at the Laban Building offers an intensive training experience for 2 weeks.
+- The Dance Summer School at Trinity Laban offers an intensive training experience for 2 weeks.